thanhkeke97/RSTGameTranslation/README.md

 - Live automatic translations using EasyOCR or PaddleOCR
 - Powerful overlay chat window for visual novels
 - Full-screen translation capability
-- Can display translated text overlaid on the original text in the selected area (Hotkey Alt+F)
+- Can display translated text overlaid on the original text in the selected area (Hotkey Alt+F, only work win 11)

 🤖 **AI-Powered Translation**
 - Support for multiple LLMs: Gemini, ChatGPT, Ollama